yicongli/DS2/code.md

 	- Create a function to do:
 		+ Clients are evently distributed over the servers
 	- If server crashes:
-		+ Reconnect the clients to other servers
-		+ Evenly distributed the clients
-	- If client crashes:
 		+ Evenly distributed the clients

 3. Report: